tobyond/roda-base-template/README.md

 - Model annotation support

 Configured for postgres, but you can use whatever you want.
-Out of the box it has rudimentary authentication, although `rodauth` gem is preferable.
+Out of the box this template has rudimentary authentication (similar to rails authentication generator), although upgrading [rodauth](https://rodauth.jeremyevans.net/) gem is preferable.

 ## Directory Structure